SUSYUSTC/MathTranslate/README.md

 In the example directory, you can see `english.tex` which is the mathpix output of a part of a recent paper.
 Run `translate_tex.py english.tex chinese.tex` and you would expect to get the same output with the existing `chinese.tex` and `chinese.pdf`.

 ## Further developments
-1. Support for different operating systems.
-2. Automatically extract images from pdf, process images in a batch and output a single translated pdf by one click!
+1. Automatically extract images from pdf, process images in a batch and output a single translated pdf by one click!
-3. A more user-friendly interface.
+2. A more user-friendly interface.

 If you are interested in making contribution, please contact me by susyustc@gmail.com or Wechat account sunjiace2262.